tiffanymtang/nerfplus/nerfplus-manuscript/README.md

 are recommended:

 1. Clone this repository.
-2. Open the `causalDT-manuscript.Rproj` in RStudio.
+2. Open the `nerfplus-manuscript.Rproj` in RStudio.
 3. Run the following code in the R console:

 ``` r